symfund/M480BSP/README.md

-**WARNING: I do not have a M48x board to test this code, using this repository is at your own risk!**
+**WARNING: This code is not tested on an acutual M48X board, using this repository is at your own risk!**